apapamarkou/pipewire-controller/README.md

 # PipeWire Controller

-A simple to install and use tray icon to control the samplerate and buffersize when using PipeWire.
+A simple to install and use tray icon to control the samplerate and buffersize when using PipeWire audio server.

 ## Features

 - Change the samplerate and buffer size of PipeWire from a system tray icon.
 - Save and load settings automatically.
-- Support for any Linux desktop environment or window manager.
+- Support for any Linux desktop environment or window manager with a system tray visible.

 ## Dependencies